pluskal-lab/DreaMS_MIMB/README.md

 ```
 DreaMS_MIMB/
 │
+├── benchmark                                # All main code and packages used in the tutorials
+├── data/                                    # Where your data files go (see notebooks for instructions)
+│   ├── Piper_data_smiles.csv                # SMILES and metadata table for Piper fimbriulatum compounds
+│   ├── Piper_sirius_all_annotated.mgf       # All spectra from Piper fimbriulatum
+│   ├── Piper_sirius_matched_annotated.mgf   # Subset of only annotated spectra
+│   ├── massspecgym/
+│   │   └── MassSpecGym.mgf                  # MassSpecGym spectral library used for retrieval/matching
+│   └── model_checkpoints/                   # Pretrained model weights used by DreaMS
+│       ├── embedding_model.ckpt             # Finetuned DreaMS for similarity
+│       └── ssl_model.ckpt                   # Self-supervised backbone for fine-tuning/customization
 ├── notebooks/
 │   ├── 0_notebook_tutorial.ipynb            # Start here: understanding work with notebooks and data
 │   ├── 1_data_preparation.ipynb             # Loading and understanding MSData objects
 │   ├── 2_deduplication.ipynb                # How to deduplicate spectra
 │   ├── 3_library_matching.ipynb             # Match data to spectral libraries
 │   ├── 4_molecular_networking.ipynb         # Molecular networking with DreaMS
-│
+├── LICENSE                                  # Repository license (terms for use/modification/distribution)
+├── configs
+├── README.md                                # You are here!
+Project overview and getting started
 ├── environment.yml                          # Reproducible setup for Conda
-├── benchmark          # All main code and packages used in the tutorials
 ├── paths.py                                 # Unified project paths for all code
-├── data/              # Where your data files go (see notebooks for instructions)
-├── README.md          # You are here!
+├── scripts/                                 # Helper scripts (env install, data download, utilities)
+└── setup.py
 ```

 ---